 Inspire and educate sailors towards Olympic campaigns

-Develop the skill range of all sailors (professionalism, problem solving, resilience, technical, communication etc) to a high level and open up all future opportunities available in the sailing community
+Develop the skill range of all sailors to a high level and open up future opportunities available in the sailing community

-64% of our current NZL Sailing Team were previous medallists at either a Youth Sailing World Championships or international class world championships
+Many of our current NZL Sailing Team were previous medalists at either a Youth Sailing World Championships or international class world championships

 Expose young people to exceptional life memories and experiences across different cultures

-The programme is based around three key fundamental philosophies:
+The programme is based around key fundamental philosophies:

 Perform at the Youth World Sailing Championships

-Perform at the class world championships – Laser Radial youth worlds, 420 worlds, RSX youth worlds, 29er worlds and Nacra 15 world championships
+Perform at the class world championships – Laser Radial youth worlds, 420 worlds, 29er worlds and Nacra 15 world championships

 The Yachting New Zealand youth programme focuses on the classes sailed at the Youth Sailing World Championships.
 These classes are: